christian-plourde/COMP_371_A3/README.md

-K = Translate the objects along the negative y-axis Page Up = Translate the objects along the positive z-axis Page Down = Translate the objects along the negative z-axis 1 = Toggle on/off the red color channel
+K = Translate the objects along the negative y-axis Page Up = Translate the objects along the positive z-axis Page Down = Translate the objects along the negative z-axis F1 = Set the scene with four lights.
-2 = Toggle on/off the green color channel
-3 = Toggle on/off the blue color channel
-4 = Turn all the color channels to max (1.0f)
-5 = Toggle between Gouraud and Phong Illumination models.
-6 = Toggle between the currently selected illumination model and no illumination model.
-M = Toggles the use of the normal as the color of each vertex/fragment.
-G = Toggles between grayscale or color rendering of the scene.
-F1 = Set the scene with four lights.
 F2 = Use Two-Pass Shadow Mapping with one light source.